+The

-The Disability Service offers a wide range of support for students who are deaf or hard of hearing and recognises that there are a range of access needs that may be appropriate depending upon your circumstances and choice of course.
-The Disability Services also offers a wide range of support services for students including assisted technologies, assessment and support for specific learning difficulties such as dyslexia, and support with reasonable adjustments for placements via an access plan.
+http://www1.uwe.ac.uk/students/studysupport/disabilityservice/disabilitysupport/typesofsupport.aspx offers a wide range of support for students who have a disability or long term health condition.
+They offer a wide range of support services including assisted technologies, assessment and support for specific learning difficulties such as dyslexia, and support with reasonable adjustments for placements via an access plan.